zisenwang/COMP90024/crawler/readme.md

-Make sure you have a correct config.json file under the same directory, where you have to specify your tokens and keys and also the key words you want to search, in the format of {"API":{"api_key":XXX,"api_secret":XXX,...},"KEY WORDS":["melbourne","covid",...]}.<br>
+Make sure you have a correct config.json file under the same directory, where you have to specify your tokens and keys and information about the city, for more details, please refer to the config.json in this folder.<br>
 For search recent tweets
 ```
 ./tweepy_search_run.sh